TThe struggle of friendship vs relationship

 Same definition, different expectation

-Friendship and relationship should not be put in different baskets because they both stream from caring deeply about someone .
-The only reason most of us do so is due to the physical intimacy associated with relationship.
-However, if this is what separates friendship from relationship, there should be no difference between friends with benefits and relationship.
+Friendship and relationships should not be put in separate baskets, as both stem from caring deeply about someone.
+The only reason most of us think a relationship is different from friendship is the physical intimacy associated with it.
+However, if physical intimacy is what separates a relationship from friendship, then there would be no difference between a relationship and friends with ”benefits.

-Relationship is different because it comes with different expectations.
-You expect relationship to last forever.
+Relationships are different because they come with different expectations.
+You expect a relationship to last forever.

 Growing up changes you

 Shouldn’t friendship last forever, too?
-We believe it should, but unconsciously, we really don’t.
-Deep down, we know there comes a time when friends have to go their separate ways or lose touch.
-Friends are not going to live with you.
-They are going to have less and less time for you as their adult responsibilities start piling up — it is life.
+We believe it should, but deep down, we know it usually doesn’t.
+There comes a time when friends go their separate ways or lose touch.
+Friends won’t live with you.
+As adult responsibilities grow, they’ll have less time—it’s life.
+You spend more time on relationships than on friendships.

-Here is the good news, no. It doesn’t always have to be like that.
+The good news is—no. It doesn’t always have to be like that.

 Either friendship or relationship: is it inevitable?